 Throughout the 1970's and 80's the school's offerings were amended to reflect the changing health care industry.
-As a result of those changes, SCAHR became SPAH (the School of Public and Allied Health), before becoming SCAH (the School of Community and Allied Health), and then SHRP (the School of Health Related Professions).
-During that time, the school added several new areas of study including the consistently nationally ranked Nutrition Sciences program.
+As a result of the changes, SCAHR became the School of Public and Allied Health (SPAH).
+Next it became the School of Community and Allied Health (SCAH) and later the School of Health Related Professions (SHRP).
+During this time, the school added several new areas of study including the consistently nationally ranked program in Nutrition Sciences.

-In 2001, Dr. Harold Jones was recruited to become the school's dean.
-Through his visionary leadership and guidance the school has experienced a period of unparalleled success beginning with the SHRP's reorganization and relocation.
-Up that point in time, the SHRP's programs had been housed in various locations throughout the UAB campus but during the spring of 2002, many of the classrooms, laboratories and faculty offices moved into the newly completed School of Health Professions Building (SHPB), the first such building dedicated to housing those programs since their original grouping more than 30 years before.
+Dr. Harold Jones became the school's dean in 2001.
+Through his visionary leadership and guidance, the school is experiencing unparalleled success.
+Up until that time, the SHRP's programs were housed in various locations throughout the UAB campus.
+However, in the spring of 2002, many of the classrooms, laboratories and faculty offices moved to the newly completed School of Health Professions Building (SHPB).
+This was the first building dedicated to housing health related programs since their original grouping more than 30 years prior.

-Today the school is known as the School of Health Professions, and is comprised of more than 25 programs - at the baccalaureate, master's and doctoral levels - across five academic departments: Clinical and Diagnostic Sciences, Health Services Administration, Nutrition Sciences, Occupational Therapy, and Physical Therapy.
-The school is housed in three buildings, the Susan Mott Webb Nutrition Sciences Building, the Learning Resource Center Building, and the SHPB.

-With more than 2,100 faculty, staff and students, the SHP is one of the six schools comprising the world-renowned UAB Academic Health Center.
-Students are exposed to vast resources, state-of-the-art facilities, and progressive research during their academic and clinical education at UAB.
+Today, the school is the School of Health Professions, and is comprised of more than 25 programs - at the baccalaureate, master's and doctoral levels - across five academic departments: Clinical and Diagnostic Sciences, Health Services Administration, Nutrition Sciences, Occupational Therapy, and Physical Therapy.
+The school is housed in three buildings, the Susan Mott Webb Nutrition Sciences Building, the Learning Resource Center Building, and the School of Health Professions Building (SHPB).
+With more than 2,200 faculty, staff, and students, SHP is one of six schools comprising the world-renowned UAB Academic Health Center.
+Students have access to vast academic resources, state-of-the-art facilities, and progressive research.